michaelbrusegard/Informatics-Project-1/workoutplanner/core/CORE.md

 ## JSON

+The `json` folder contains the classes `ExerciseListLoader` and `WorkoutPersistence`.
+These classes are used for file-handling and are used to read the required data from json files.

+### ExerciseListLoader

-The `json` folder contains a class `ExerciseListLoader`, which loads exercises from a JSON file as a list of string.
-It has one static method
+`ExerciseListLoader` loads exercises from a JSON file as a list of string and has one static method.

+#### ExerciseListLoader-Fields
+- (`ObjectMapper`) OBJECT_MAPPER - a static objectmapper for reading from a json file.

+#### ExerciseListLoader-Methods

 - loadExerciseListFromJson(): Loads the names of the exercises to a list, and returns a list of strings.

+### WorkoutPersistence

+`WorkoutPersistence` saves the workout for the current session.

+#### WorkoutPersistence-Fields

+- (`ObjectMapper`) OBJECT_MAPPER - a static objectmapper for reading and writing to a json file.
+- (`String`) resourcePath - the defined path for where everything should be saved to

+#### WorkoutPersistence-Methods

+- loadWorkoutFromJson(): Returns a list of workouts from the designated file if possible.
+- saveWorkoutsToJson(): Saves a list of workouts to the designated file.